JohnWick08/JohnWick08/README.md

-Hi 👋 My name is Thomas Hart
+Hi 👋 My name is Gary Gao
 ============================

-Computer Engineering Student at the University of Waterloo
+Computer Science Student at the University of Ottawa
 ----------------------------------------------------------

-* 🌍  I'm based in Vancouver, BC
+* 🌍  I'm based in Ottawa, ON
-* 🖥️  See my portfolio at [thomashart17.github.io](http://thomashart17.github.io)
+* 🖥️  See my portfolio at [garymygao.cm](https://www.garymygao.com/)
-* ✉️  You can contact me at [thomas.hart@uwaterloo.ca](mailto:thomas.hart@uwaterloo.ca)
+* ✉️  You can contact me at [mgao041@uottawa.ca](mailto:mgao041@uottawa.ca)

 ### Skills